Neuropathology Fellowship (Minnesota)

 Teaching sets and archival material spanning many decades is available, which include clinical summaries, gross and microscopic images, and microscopic slides.

-At Mayo Clinic, your research opportunities will include participation in active studies of:
+At Mayo Clinic, your research opportunities include participation in active studies of:

-- Neurodegenerative disorders (Alzheimer disease, Parkinson disease, Huntington disease, frontotemporal dementias, motor neuron diseases and multiple system atrophy)
+- Neurodegenerative disorders (Alzheimer's disease, Parkinson's disease, Huntington's disease, frontotemporal dementias, motor neuron diseases and multiple system atrophy)

 - Demyelinating and neoplastic diseases

 - Neuro-oncology, neuroimmunology and neuromuscular disorders

-During the fellowship you will develop and maintain close relationships with Mayo Clinic's neurology, neurosurgery and neuroradiology services.
+During the fellowship, you develop and maintain close relationships with Mayo Clinic's neurology, neurosurgery and neuroradiology services.

 The Neuropathology Fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and has been since 1992.

-After you successfully complete Mayo Clinic's Neuropathology Fellowship, you will be eligible for certification in neuropathology by the American Board of Pathology.
+After you successfully complete Mayo Clinic's Neuropathology Fellowship, you are eligible for certification in neuropathology by the American Board of Pathology.